gilch/hissp/docs/macro_tutorial.rst

 A more advanced ``smacrolet`` could perhaps handle multiple replacements, but then we run into the issue of what to do when the replacements themselves contain symbol macros.
 This complicates what is otherwise a simple find and replace operation.
-To enable mutually-recursive symbol macros, any replacement must be processed as well, and the search process should check if any symbol macro matches before moving on.
+To enable mutually recursive symbol macros, any replacement must be processed as well, and the search process should check if any symbol macro matches before moving on.
 Hissp's compiler does something similar for normal macros,